Uric Acid: Immune Signal or Gout Trigger?

 What is Uric Acid?

-The Role of Uric Acid in Immunity
+The Role of Uric Acid in the Immune System

 Activating the Immune System: Uric acid acts as a danger signal to the immune system, stimulating the production of cytokines—messenger molecules that coordinate immune defence.